-- .6 In terms of Health and Safety Policy considerations, Schools should satisfy themselves of the following: - a) If it is a requirement in the country of the placement for an organization to have a Health and Safety policy, the placement provider should confirm that they have one to the University. - b) It is sufficient for the placement provider to confirm that they are compliant with their own Health and Safety policy and that there is a mechanism in place for students on placement to familiarize themselves with it; - c) School staff should instruct students to familiarize themselves with the Health and Safety Policy of the placement provider; - d) For placements in countries where there is no legal requirement to have a Health and Safety Policy, discussions must be held between the School and the student as to what are appropriate risks and health and safety measures to be undertaken; - .7 When planning a placement learning opportunity, Schools may find it helpful to refer to guidance published by Universities and Colleges Employers Association (UCEA) on the implementation of good Health and Safety Practice on placements:
+- 4.1 In terms of Health and Safety Policy considerations, Schools should satisfy themselves of the following: - (a) If it is a requirement in the country of the placement for an organization to have a Health and Safety policy, the placement provider should confirm that they have one to the University. - (b) It is sufficient for the placement provider to confirm that they are compliant with their own Health and Safety policy and that there is a mechanism in place for students on placement to familiarize themselves with it; - (c) School staff should instruct students to familiarize themselves with the Health and Safety Policy of the placement provider; - (e) For placements in countries where there is no legal requirement to have a Health and Safety Policy, discussions must be held between the School and the student as to what are appropriate risks and health and safety measures to be undertaken.